-To begin field practicum, students are required to submit all required documentation including the student field application, two letters of reference, professional resume, field instructor application and memorandum of agreement or agency contract signed by all required parties by the deadlines established by the MSW program prior to the beginning of the first field seminar in their practicum year (SWK 560 or SWK 666).
+To begin field practicum, students are required to submit all required documentation including the student field application, professional resume, field instructor application, memorandum of agreement or agency contract signed by all required parties and to complete of any and all agency onboarding documents by the deadlines established by the MSW program before the beginning of the first field seminar in their practicum year (SWK 560 or SWK 666).

 Students who fail to submit any or all of the required documents with the required signatures by the stated deadlines will be administratively withdrawn from the first field seminar and must reschedule to begin their field practicum at the next rotation.
-Field practicum start dates occur in January, May and late August.
+Field practicum start dates occur in January, May and late August and in January for the Hybrid cohort.